OSVR/OSVR-HDK-MCU-Firmware/README.md

 This repository contains the source code to the main microcontroller firmware for a family of HMDs related to the OSVR HDKs, originally and primarily developed by [Sensics](http://sensics.com).

 The firmware is developed using a "product-line engineering" approach, with each variant sharing the bulk of the code but differing mainly in an include path that contains primarily/only the `VariantOptions.h` configuration header.
-Each variant can be selected by choosing a corresponding configuration in Atmel Studio or building the corresponding target using the makefile build.
+Each variant can be selected by choosing a corresponding configuration in Atmel Studio or building the corresponding target using the Makefile build.

 The variants primarily supported in this repository, listed by their Atmel Studio configuration names, are:

-- `HDK_Sharp_LCD` - OSVR HDK 1.1 and derived custom devices containing a 5.5" Sharp LCD. (makefile target: `hdk_lcd`)
+- `HDK_Sharp_LCD` - OSVR HDK 1.1 and derived custom devices containing a 5.5" Sharp LCD.
+(Makefile target: `hdk_lcd`)
-- `HDK_OLED` - OSVR HDK 1.2, 1.3/1.4 and derived custom devices containing a single AUO low-persistence OLED panel. (makefile target: `hdk_oled`)
+- `HDK_OLED` - OSVR HDK 1.2, 1.3/1.4 and derived custom devices containing a single AUO low-persistence OLED panel.
+(Makefile target: `hdk_oled`)
-- `HDK_20_SVR` - OSVR HDK 2 and derived custom devices containing dual AUO OLED panels and the Toshiba TC358870 HDMI-dual MIPI converter. (makefile target: `hdk2svr` for the Sensics-defined EDID)
+- `HDK_20_SVR` - OSVR HDK 2 and derived custom devices containing dual AUO OLED panels and the Toshiba TC358870 HDMI-dual MIPI converter.
+(Makefile target: `hdk2svr` for the Sensics-defined EDID)
-    - `HDK_20` (makefile target `hdk2`) is similar but uses legacy Razer-dictated EDID data.
+    - `HDK_20` (Makefile target `hdk2`) is similar but uses legacy Razer-dictated EDID data.

 **Other variants are present**, but this repository is not necessarily the authoritative source for those variants.
 Any changes **must not break other variants** present in this codebase.

 ## Building
 The canonical build environment is a fully-updated install of Atmel Studio 7.0 on Windows, though the build is portable to non-Windows.
 There are two methods of building, both of which must work and must be updated for new code.
-**Releases are built with the makefile method, along with any other builds that may be distributed** - inconsistent/faulty support for pre/post build steps in Atmel Studio means that Atmel Studio IDE builds cannot carry detailed git commit version metadata accessible via `#?v` and `#?f`, and makefile builds of the variants are easier to maintain in sync with one another with regards to build flags, etc.
+**Releases are built with the Makefile method, along with any other builds that may be distributed** - inconsistent/faulty support for pre/post build steps in Atmel Studio means that Atmel Studio IDE builds cannot carry detailed git commit version metadata accessible via `#?v` and `#?f`, and Makefile builds of the variants are easier to maintain in sync with one another with regards to build flags, etc.

 ### Atmel Studio project
 Open the solution file in the `Source Code` folder, and build one of the variants, selected using the configuration menu (where you might see "Release" or "Debug" in Visual Studio).